jshvn/professional/linkedin/linkedin.md

 Overview:

-Joined the Adobe Sign team to develop the iOS application.
-Learned iOS and general software development methodologies on the fly.
+Implemented features and fixes, designed a new Sign UI/UX prototype, wrote automated tests, completed security training, and won the 2014 Expo.

 Highlights:

 - Implemented four new features, fixed several existing bugs, improved usability of several interfaces

-- Designed, implemented, and demoed a new prototype Sign UI/UX for my HackWeek project
+- Designed, implemented, and demonstrated a new prototype for Sign UI/UX as part of my HackWeek project

-- Wrote automated tests for iPhone/iPad on new Appium-based automation framework
+- Developed automated tests for iPhone \& iPad using a new Appium-based automation framework
 - Completed Green Belt security training for C/C++ developers

-- Winner of the 2014 Intern Project Expo in San Jose for UI/UX and automation work
+- Awarded first place at the 2014 Intern Project Expo in San Jose for UI/UX and automation work

 ---
 ### Software QA Engineering Intern